Is that too much to ask? Some kids say yes.

 California mom Deva Dalporto gave in during her Christmas photo shoot last year, allowing her kids to argue and act as crazy as they pleased during part of the shoot.

 "Every year, getting the perfect holiday picture for our card is a nightmare — I have to bribe and yell and nothing goes as planned," said Dalporto.
 "So this year, I decided to just go with it and share what really happens when we're trying to take a family photo."

 "I think it's actually my favorite card we've ever made," Dalporto added.

 It's not always the kids that cause a family photo fail — sometimes it's the weather.

 New Hampshire photographer Brenna Jennings recently captured a windy moment during a photo shoot with clients.
 Jennings says some of her favorite shots are authentic moments like these.

 Jennings advises her clients to let loose and enjoy their shoot, as this often makes for the best photos.

 "I think the toughest shoots only happen when a family has certain expectations," said Jennings.
-"That two-week-old infant isn't going to open her eyes and smile just because the rest of you are — no matter how many times I squeak her rubber giraffe — and that's okay.
+"That 2-week-old infant isn't going to open her eyes and smile just because the rest of you are — no matter how many times I squeak her rubber giraffe — and that's OK.
 That's her right now, and she's a keeper."